WillDev12/MLA-Helper/readme.md

 # Installation
 Here are the installation steps:

+1. Copy the code by hovering over the right side and pressing the square
-1. Open the Google Dock of your choice and under the top menu select Extensions\Apps Script
+2. Open the Google Dock of your choice and under the top menu select Extensions\Apps Script
-2. When the new tab opens, delete the premade text and paste the code.
+3. When the new tab opens, delete the premade text and paste the code.
-3. Go back to the dock, click refresh, and enjoy!
+4. Go back to the dock, click refresh, and enjoy!

 Install code:
 ``` javascript